shaik1002/biggitlabbomb/doc/user/application_security/api_security_testing/troubleshooting.md

 ## Use OpenAPI with an invalid schema

 There are cases where the document is autogenerated with an invalid schema or cannot be edited manually in a timely manner.
-In those scenarios, the API security testing is able to perform a relaxed validation by setting the variable `APISEC_OPENAPI_RELAXED_VALIDATION`.
+In those scenarios, the API security testing is able to perform a relaxed validation by setting the variable `DAST_API_OPENAPI_RELAXED_VALIDATION`.
 We recommend providing a fully compliant OpenAPI document to prevent unexpected behaviors.

 ### Edit a non-compliant OpenAPI file